How law firms should use FAQs without creating duplicate service-page intent

 How to keep law firm FAQ SEO clean

-- Let the core service-page body own the main commercial explanation.
+- Let the main service-page body own the broad commercial explanation before the FAQ begins.

-- Move broader planning questions into supporting articles instead of repeating them across templates.
+- Move broader reusable planning questions into supporting articles instead of pasting the same answers across templates.

-- Review service, article, location, landing-page, and multilingual FAQs as one governed system.
+- Review service, article, location, landing-page, and multilingual FAQ blocks together as one governed system.

 At Dailo, this is a recurring problem on legal websites.
 A firm hears that FAQs are good for SEO or answer engines, then adds the same block to every page.
 Soon the family law page, compensation page, city page, campaign landing page, and article pages all repeat nearly identical question sets.
 Instead of making the site clearer, the FAQ system starts flattening the differences between pages.